renebod/jenkins-ansible/README.md

-# python-demo
+# jenkins-ansible
-Demo with Python scripts for Python training
+Demo with Jenkins environment and Ansible worker node